RandyGaul/cute_framework/doc/serialization/README.md

 # kv - Key Value Serialization

-"Key-value", or kv.
-Used for text-based serialization either to/from an in-memory buffer.
+"Key-value", or kv, is for text-based serialization to/from an in-memory buffer.
 The design of the kv api is supposed to allow for *mostly* (but not completely) the same code to be used for both to and from buffer.

 ## kv Format